Lily Adams born was born in September 1894 and died in September 1975 at the age of 81. She attended Royal Oak School.

 John Robb Tolmie Andrews was born on June 1, 1923 in Vancouver to Leonard Robb Andrews and Jane Florence Alison Tolmie (daughter of Simon Fraser Tolmie).
 As a child, he spent a number of years living at Cloverdale, home of the Tolmie family.
 Simon Fraser Tolmie was his grandfather.
 J.R.T.
 Andrews became a Forester, studying at the University of Toronto and Yale University.
 He married Helen Catherine Mary Holmes on June 11, 1949 in St. James United Church, Ottawa.
 They had one child, Jeanne Lou Andrews, born on July 25, 1950 in Ottawa.
 J.R.T.
 Andrews died on December 22, 2008 in Vancouver.
 Daughter Jeanne did not marry or have children.
 She died in Ottawa on August 5, 2017.

 Eileen Archer was born in Saskatoon, Saskatchewan on October 8, 1934 to Arthur and Anna Archer.
 She grew up at 2957 Orillia Street, where she lived for 72 years (1937-2010) until moving to a care facility.
-She did not marry and had no children.
+She remained single.
+In the 1950s, Eileen worked as a clerk/stenographer for E.E.
+Heath, a Yates Street real estate and insurance firm.
+In the 1970s and 1980s, she worked as Bishop's secretary and executive administrator at the Catholic Chancery Office.
 Eileen attended Tillicum Elementary School from 1941-1947; in 2016, framed copies of her photographs were put on display at the school as part of 100th anniversary celebrations.
 Eileen Archer died on July 8, 2013.

 Dave Armitage grew up in the Gorge area.
 At one point he worked as a commercial fisherman in Uclulet.
 In 2001 he was diagnosed with schizophrenia.
 He continued to struggle with mental illness and became homeless, living in a tent in Cuthbert Holmes park.
 In his latter years he was frequently seen at Fairway Plaza and was well-known in the area.
 He was found deceased on December 28, 2016 near the intersection of Tillicum Road and Gorge Road.
 He was 58 years old.
 Members of the community left tributes to him outside the plaza, and these were collected by members of the Gorge Tillicum Community Association.
 A memorial service was held at Trinity Presbyterian Church on January 15, 2017.